 Diverbo a Volunteer Opportunity

 During an internet search on Spain I accidentally discovered Diverbo (a volunteer organization) .
 It was such a great deal I immediately applied and was accepted into the program.
-I have to admit that seven days room and board was the initial attraction.
+The perks of volunteering for this organization were great.
 However, I ended up with something more valuable.
 I made friends and the cultural exchange was amazing.
 As a matter of fact I will see some of them when I return to Spain in the springtime.

 Envisioning an easy volunteer job was a bit off the mark.
 All I had to do was talk every day right?
 There were 19 English Speakers paired with 19 Spanish speakers who wanted to improve their English.
 It was an intense week probably more so for the Spanish speakers because they were not allowed to speak Spanish for an entire week.
 English was mandatory even during mealtime and on breaks.

 During the morning there was one on one conversational English and I was paired at 10, 11 and 12:00 o’clock with a different Spanish speaker for 50 minutes each, with a ten minute break in between sessions.
 Then small group activities until lunch at 2:00.
 From 3-5:00 was break time.
 I always went to my room to sleep during the break.
 After break was entertainment, more one-on-ones and then dinner at 9:00 p.m.
 It was a grueling schedule for the Spanish speakers for sure because their brain had to be in translation mode constantly.
 But it was also difficult for me as well and English is my first language!
 By ten o’clock, after dinner I was whipped!
 A lot of the younger volunteers sat around the pool drinking and talking after dinner until the wee hours of the morning.
 I ran to my room and flopped on the bed every night after dinner; and you guys know I love to talk.
 By the end of the week all I wanted was a day or two to myself in Madrid without talking to anyone.